 The plan never lives in the conversation; it lives in git, and every session reads it.

-• After a fresh resume + reprime, ask Claude to recite the current step and decisions; match against what you wrote.
+- After a fresh resume + reprime, ask Claude to recite the current step and the decisions; match against what you wrote.

-• Run the next concrete step and confirm it does not redo prior work.
+- Run the next concrete step and confirm it does not redo prior work or re-read files unprompted.

-• After 1-2 days, compare session quality vs starting fresh with notes — fresh+notes should win in most cases.
+- After 1-2 days, compare “kept resuming” vs “fresh + notes” — fresh + notes should win in most cases.

 Long-term prevention

-• Treat resume as a 1-day tool.
+- Treat resume as a one-day tool.
 For multi-day work, restart with notes.

 Common pitfalls

-• Trusting that --resume will pick up where you left off “with full memory” — it will not.
+- Trusting that resume picks up “with full memory” — it does not.

-• Resuming and immediately giving a vague instruction (“continue”) — Claude has no good way to know what that means after compaction.
+- Resuming and immediately giving a vague instruction (“continue”) — after compaction, Claude has no good way to know what that means.

-• Forgetting to cd to the right directory before --resume; see Claude Code project CLAUDE.md not loading for the cwd resolution rules.
+cdto the right directory before--resume; see Claude Code project CLAUDE.md not loading for the cwd resolution rules. - Assuming

 FAQ